Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	AND   pickup_longitude != '0' AND dropoff_longitude != '0'

-## <a name="ipnb"></a>Data Exploration and Feature Engineering in IPython Notebook
+## <a name="ipnb"></a>Data Exploration and Feature Engineering in IPython Notebook [TBD]

 In this section, we will perform data exploration and feature generation using both Python and SQL queries against the SQL Server database created earlier.
-A sample IPython notebook named **machine-Learning-data-science-process-sql-story.ipynb** is provided in the **Sample IPython Notebooks** folder.
+A sample IPython notebook named **machine-Learning-data-science-process-sqldw-story.ipynb** is provided in the **Sample IPython Notebooks** folder.
 This notebook is also available on [GitHub](https://github.com/Azure/Azure-MachineLearning-DataScience/tree/master/Misc/DataScienceProcess/iPythonNotebooks).

 The recommended sequence when working with big data is the following:

 - Read in a small sample of the data into an in-memory data frame.
 - Perform some visualizations and explorations using the sampled data.
 - Experiment with feature engineering using the sampled data.
-- For larger data exploration, data manipulation and feature engineering, use Python to issue SQL Queries directly against the SQL Server database in the Azure VM.
+- For larger data exploration, data manipulation and feature engineering, use Python to issue SQL Queries directly against the SQL DW.
 - Decide the sample size to use for Azure Machine Learning model building.

 When ready to proceed to Azure Machine Learning, you may either: